 At DiCaudo, Pitchford & Yoder, our Akron temporary protection order lawyers understand the frustrations of having this legal action taken against you.
 That is why we work hard to get the order lifted.
 Our team has over 30 years of combined experience and have obtained favorable case results for past clients.
 We know how to develop persuasive arguments.
 We will use our knowledge and skills to work toward getting a TPO removed, effectively allowing you to live your life as you once did.

-Learn more about how our experienced team can help with your temporary protection order case by calling us at (330) 787-9841 today.
+Learn more about how our experienced Akron temporary protection order attorneys can help with your case by calling us at (330) 787-9841 today.

 Who Can Seek a Temporary Protection Order Against Me in Ohio?

 In Ohio, if your family or household member claims that you have harmed them and they fear future harm, they or a prosecutor can file a petition to the court for a TPO.

 According to Ohio law, a family or household member includes:

 - Spouse or ex-spouse